openstack/security-doc/security-guide/source/secure-communication/introduction-to-ssl-and-tls.rst

 installed anything other than standard operating system provided certificate bundles) should be provisioned using Certificate Authorities that are installed in the operating system certificate bundle.
-Typical well known vendors include Verisign and Thawte but many others exist.
+Typical well known vendors include Let's Encrypt, Verisign and Thawte but many others exist.

-There are many management, policy, and technical challenges around creating and signing certificates.
+There are management, policy, and technical challenges around creating and signing certificates.
 This is an area where cloud architects or operators may wish to seek the advice of industry leaders and vendors in addition to the guidance recommended here.